Home / PFAS Matrices / Wastewater

 Several methods are available to analyze for targeted and non-targeted PFAS in wastewater.
 Pace® can help you select the right method based on the medium and the goals of your project.

-Method for analyzing PFAS precursors in aqueous and solid matrices
+A method for analyzing PFAS precursors in liquid and solid matrices

 We’re certified/accredited by NELAC, ISO, DOD, DOE, and in every state with a PFAS lab certification program.